What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 Advertisement

 As perfume skyrocketed, certain fragrances assumed cult status, particularly on TikTok.
-We obsessed over Maison Francis Kurkdjian's Baccarat Rouge, a head-turning megamix of saffron, jasmine and ambroxan (a synthetic molecule that's comforting, sensual and moreish in equal measure).
-If that didn't flood your feed, perhaps it was Parfums de Marly's Delina with its pretty pink bottle and notes of rhubarb, lychee and bergamot, or YSL's Black Opium (black coffee, white flowers and vanilla).
+We obsessed over Maison Francis Kurkdjian's Baccarat Rouge, a head-turning megamix of saffron, jasmine, and ambroxan (a synthetic molecule that's comforting, sensual and palatable in equal measure).
+If that didn't flood your feed, perhaps it was Parfums de Marly's Delina with its pretty-pink bottle and notes of rhubarb, lychee, and bergamot, or YSL's Black Opium (black coffee, white flowers, and vanilla).

 “